Ever wondered what people wore in old Russia? You’re not the only one. Many are curious about how clothes show status, culture, and daily life.

 Accessories

-The Poyas, a cherished accessory in Russian culture, is intricately embroidered or decorated and worn around the waist, adding elegance to traditional attire.
+The Poyas, a cherished accessory in Russian culture, is intricately embroidered or decorated and worn around the waist, adding elegance to traditional outfits.

 Khokhloma, originating from the Volga region, is known for its vibrant colors and intricate floral motifs, often seen on wooden objects like spoons, plates, and jewelry.

-Traditional Russian jewelry features diverse styles and materials, each piece narrating the country’s rich history and traditions.
+Traditional Russian jewelry features different styles and materials, each piece narrating the country’s rich history and traditions.

-Influenced by Baltic and Scandinavian aesthetics, traditional clothing in Northwestern Russia reflects a fusion of cultural elements unique to the region.
+Influenced by Baltic and Scandinavian aesthetics, national costume in Northwestern Russia reflects a fusion of cultural elements unique to the region.
 The garments embrace varied patterns, colors, and silhouettes, embodying the rich heritage of cross-cultural exchanges.

-Wool and linen, common materials in Northwestern Russian attire, provide warmth and durability essential for the region’s colder climate.
-Traditional garments like sarafans and embroidered tunics feature intricate designs inspired by Baltic and Scandinavian influences.
+Wool and linen, common materials in Northwestern Russian dress, provide warmth and durability essential for the region’s colder climate.
+Traditional clothing like sarafans and embroidered tunics feature intricate designs inspired by Baltic and Scandinavian influences.

 Complementing the attire are accessories such as woven belts and embroidered headscarves, adding both decorative flair and functional utility.
 These accessories often feature motifs from nature and folklore, symbolizing cultural connections.